Size matters, but not in the way you might think.

 How do I choose between hand-size and medium clusters?

 Consider your space and styling goals.
-Hand-size clusters (2–3 lbs) work for intimate spaces and layered vignettes.
-Medium clusters (4–5 lbs) provide more presence and work as standalone focal points on consoles or side tables.
+Hand-size clusters (2 to 3 lbs) work for intimate spaces and layered vignettes.
+Medium clusters (4 to 5 lbs) provide more presence and work as standalone focal points on consoles or side tables.

 Share: